AbbadAnes/AbbadAnes/README.md

 - 👋 Hi, I’m @AbbadAnes
 - 👀 I’m interested in Machine Learning, Fashion industry
 - 🌱 I’m currently learning Fashion Design
-- 💞️ I’m looking to collaborate on ( note for the moment )
+- 💞️ I’m looking to collaborate on ( not for the moment )
 - 📫 How to reach me anes.abbad.abdelfetah@gmail.com
                      https://www.linkedin.com/in/anes-a-abbad-b66472138/